Thinking of making a day trip to North Stradbroke Island, or ‘Straddie’ as it is affectionately known by the locals?

 Be careful when driving, especially at sunset and sunrise as there are many native animals here.

 If you want to camp it will certainly make things cheaper!
 There is the Home Beach Camping Ground just off Cylinder Beach where you can camp.
 It is right next to the beach and there is also the bus stop right opposite.

 To take the bus back:

 Instead of walking all the way back to the bus stop you got off at, you can get on the bus here at Home Beach.
-The bus stop is by the turning in for ‘Cellarbrations’ bottle shop – see picture below to see how it looks.
-I have marked the bus stop on Google maps here.
+The bus stop is here on Google maps – by the turning in for ‘Cellarbrations’ bottle shop.

 Please make sure you know the time of the last bus!
 Also make sure you know which stop to get off at to get your ferry: Junner Street or One Mile Jetty (explained more below).